App Intent-First Driven Development

 - Predictable UI: supply

-DisplayRepresentation,typeDisplayRepresentation, and icons so Siri/Shortcuts can render rich cards without opening the app. - Fast queries:
+DisplayRepresentation,typeDisplayRepresentation, dialogs, and icons so Siri/Shortcuts can render useful cards without guessing. - Fast queries:

-EntityQuerymust be quick and cancellable; avoid blocking the main actor. - Reuse business logic: intents call the same services your views use; do not fork logic inside the intent.
+EntityQuerymust be quick and cancellable; keep expensive SwiftData or network work out of global suggestions. - Reuse business logic: intents call the same services your views use; do not fork logic inside the intent.

 Minimal Entity Blueprint